 The events being depicted, of course, occurred in the real world.
 And yet wordlessly, Google has succeeded in reminding customers that whenever something big happens, they are there to provide information in real-time safely.

-The ad campaign tells a story and gives Google a greater meaning without any blatant self-promotion taking place.
+The ad campaign tells a story and gives Google a greater meaning without blatant self-promotion.

 Craft a Message People Care About

-Naturally, data is also there to help make sure that the message being crafted will appeal, either to the possible people or at least to those most likely to be interested in your product or service.
+Naturally, data is also there to help ensure that the message being crafted will appeal to the possible people or at least to those most likely to be interested in your product or service.

 Turn on a Dime